Message from the Foundation Chair 2020-2021

-In September 2019, the WNGH Foundation Board of Directors committed to donating $100,000 to WNGH for the CT scanner by the end of the 2019-2020 fiscal year.
-I am happy to confirm that in March 2020, we were able to meet this commitment and donated $100,000 to kickstart the CT scanner campaign!
+In September 2019, the WNGH Foundation Board of Directors committed to donating $100,000 to the WNGH for the CT scanner by the end of the 2019-2020 fiscal year.
+In March 2020, we met this commitment and donated $100,000 to kickstart the CT scanner campaign!
+Added to our contribution was the tremendously generous donation of an additional $100,000 from Caisse Alliance and many additional community supporters.

-I would like to thank Amylee Laforest, Stacey Cuillerier and Cynthia Desormiers for their work that makes the Foundation a success.
-I would also like to thank our Board members, Collin Bourgeois, Neil Fox, Michelle Brouillard, Tina Halverson, Diane Jenner, Marcy Lemieux, Mary Willemsen and Robert Pilon, whom generously give their time to the Foundation and support all our events.
-This year, we welcomed a new board member to our team, Alexandre Laferriere, Commercial Account Manager at the Caisse Alliance.
+I want to thank Amylee Laforest, Stacey Cuillerier and Cynthia Desormiers for their work that makes the Foundation a success.
+I would also like to thank our Board members, Collin Bourgeois, Neil Fox, Alex Laferriere, Tina Halverson, Diane Jenner, Marcy Lemieux, Mary Willemsen, Robert Pilon and our newest member, Christine Lalonde, all of whom generously give their time to the Foundation and support all our events.

 2020 Board of Directors